matomo-org/matomo-java-tracker/README.md

 mvn install
 ```

+This repository contains the modules `core` and `test`.
 The built jars and javadoc can be found in `target`.
 By using the Maven goal `install, a snapshot
 version can be used in your local Maven repository for testing purposes, e.g.

 ```xml